amplitude/amplitude-docs/content/collections/source-catalog/en/databricks.md

   - Only one source Delta Table (referred to as “main table”)
   - Single SELECT statement
   - Common Table Expressions (CTE) (for example, WITH-clause) aren't supported
-  - Set operations like `UNION`, `INTERSECT`, `MINUS`, EXCEPT aren't supported
+  - Set operations like `UNION`, `INTERSECT`, `MINUS`, and `EXCEPT` aren't supported
-  - Statements with a `JOIN` clause use mutation metadata from the main table, ignoring the mutation history of joined table.
-Amplitude uses the latest version of data in the joined table during data synchronization
+  - Statements with a `JOIN` clause use mutation metadata from the main table, ignoring the mutation history of the joined table.
+Amplitude uses the latest version of data in the joined table during data synchronization.
   - Explicit SQL validation may not cover all edge cases.
-For example, if you provide more than one source table, validation may succeed during source creation, but fail during import execution
+For example, if you provide more than one source table, validation may succeed during source creation, but fail during import execution.

 ## Configure Databricks

-Before you start to configure the Databricks source in Amplitude, complete the following tasks in Databricks.
+Before you start to configure the Databricks source in Amplitude, complete these tasks in Databricks:

 ### Find or create an all-purpose compute cluster